You ARE called to ministry.

 Respecting Apostolic Tradition.
 Our church respects the ordered ministry which began to be developed in the early New Testament Epistles: a hierarchy of bishops, priests, and deacons; ordination in Lines of Apostolic Succession; and supervision of faith and church polity by all bishops in collegial synod.
 Following the example of the Apostles and the early Church Fathers, the ECC+USA respects that those called to ministry be educated in the Faith and lead a life of holiness and service.
 Further, the ECC+USA fully respects and responds to Almighty God's call to ministry of both men and women, both married and unmarried, both saints and sinners.

 Read, Question, Pray.
 Begin by reading this website.
 We have included about everything there is to know about our church.
 Ask questions and seek clarification.
-Write to the Bishop Carl to discuss your aspirations and to discern possibilities of service in this church.
+Write to Bishop Robert to discuss your aspirations and to discern possibilities of service in this church.
 Pray for the grace of discernment so you know God's will for your life.

 ECC+USA Ministry Applications.
 There are two ways to enter this church as a clergyperson: as an ordination candidate (a seminarian preparing for ordination) or as an already ordained cleric (deacon, priest, or bishop) seeking incardination.
 Below are links to documents within this website which explain procedures.